Maintain best practices for Managed Service for Apache Flink applications - Managed Service for Apache Flink

 Fault tolerance: checkpoints and savepoints

-• We recommend that you leave checkpointing enabled for your application.
+• We recommend that you keep checkpointing enabled for your application.
 Checkpointing provides fault tolerance for your application during scheduled maintenance, as well as in case of unexpected failures due to service issues, application dependency failures, and other issues.
-For information about scheduled maintenance, see Managed Service for Apache Flink Maintenance.
+For information about scheduled maintenance, see Manage maintenance tasks for Managed Service for Apache Flink.

 • Set ApplicationSnapshotConfiguration::SnapshotsEnabled to false during application development or troubleshooting.
 A snapshot is created during every application stop, which may cause issues if the application is in an unhealthy state or isn't performant.
 Set SnapshotsEnabled to true after the application is in production and is stable.